gidsey/teambuilder/README.md

 * Review applications for project positions.
 * Filter applications by category (status, project name or project needs).
 * Accept or reject applications.
-* Edit / delete projects and positions
+* Edit or delete projects and positions
 * View a list of all projects with associated project needs.
 * Filter the list by project needs.
 * View a personalised feed of projects based on the user's skill set (logged in users only).
-* Search for a project
+* Search for a project.

 #### The application will: